stephengarn/SMSBudgetApp/README.rst

 App will scrape your last 5 transaction from the MBNA Mastercard website and input them into a excel spread sheet, updating a balance amount.
 Cell values will be compared and if new values are detected, app will send text with updated balance and your last transaction.
+With a scheduler, you can run this application once every 15, 45, or 60 minutes, to stay ontop of your finances.

 Requirements